masa-finance/masa/README.md

 ## Documentation

-For detailed documentation, including API reference and advanced usage, please run `python view_docs.py` from the root directory of the project.
+For detailed documentation, including API reference and advanced usage, please run `python masa.py --docs` from the root directory of the project.
 This will open the Sphinx-generated documentation in your default web browser.

 ## License